mcpanzors/eyes.storybook/README.md

     /* Only for VisualGrid mode */

-    // `useVisualGrid` defines a mode in which to work.
-VisualGrid mode creates a Storybook build
-    // and send it to a VisualGrid service which creates a screenshots of each story (in a cloud).
-    // Browser mode starts a browsers locally and makes screenshots locally, after that
-    // send only images for validation
-    useVisualGrid: true, // default mode is VisualGrid mode, change this to `false` to use Browser mode

     // `skipStorybookBuild` defines whether or not will be run `build-storybook` command.
     skipStorybookBuild: true, // make sure it is set to `false` if you made changes in your app